seanblanchfield/blog/archive/_posts/2013-07-15-ditching-the-pitch.md

 <!-- more -->

+{: .callout }
-This piece originally appeared in the [Sunday Business Post](http://businesspost.ie) on 14th July 2013
+> This piece originally appeared in the [Sunday Business Post](http://businesspost.ie) on 14th July 2013

 ## Business Model as a Stage Performance